dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 ### Example

-As an example, let's use `ConnectionStringCredentials` which represents a database connection string.
+As an example, let's use `ConnectionStringCredentials`, which represents a database connection string.

 ```python